ethmimo/Whitepaper/README.md

    - Create initial version of Profile contracts
    - Hold the presale event
 2. Q2 2018
-   - Hire team members and/or contractors to help build ERC-ME
+   - Hire team members and/or contractors to help build D-OZ
    - Redesign contract architecture to make it clearer and upgradeable
    - Code and audit smart contracts
    - Beta test on the Rinkeby test network with those who helped fund the project